 "My mother and father met at a dance in the winter of 1944.
 They saw each other from across the dance floor.
 Each of them had their own thoughts.

 "My mother thought to herself, 'Wow, I wonder who that hunk is.'

 "My father thought to himself, 'What a beautiful girl.
 I have to meet her.'

 "He introduced himself to my mother and they danced the night away.
 The rest is history, as they say."

 But life had other plans for the winsome waltzers.

-"My parents lived a wonderful life together for almost 60 years, until my mother was diagnosed with Alzheimer's disease.
-My parents move into an assisted living facility, but could not live together because my mother was a flight risk and she didn't really know who my father was anymore.
+"My parents lived a wonderful life together for almost 60 years until my mother was diagnosed with Alzheimer's disease.
+My parents move into an assisted living facility, but could not live together because my mother wandered and she didn't really know who my father was anymore.

 The couple's love lives on through their children, Nancy and Tom.